IRCAM

 IRCAM (Institut de recherche et coordination acoustique/musique; English: "Institute for Research and Coordination in Acoustics/Music") is a French institute dedicated to the research of music and sound, especially in the fields of avant garde and electro-acoustical art music.
 It is situated next to, and is organisationally linked with, the Centre Pompidou in Paris.
-The extension of the building was designed by Renzo Piano and Richard Rogers.
-Much of the institute is located underground, beneath the fountain to the east of the buildings.
+The original building, designed by Renzo Piano and Richard Rogers, lay almost entirely underground beneath the square and fountain of Place Igor-Stravinsky.
+The above-ground "Piano tower" was added in 1990 by Renzo Piano alone, and two adjacent buildings, the former Jules Ferry school and the Bains-Douches baths, were converted in 1996.